nishantjr/college-notes/src/cmn112-oral-and-written-comn/unit-2-survey-rhet-anal-speech/rhetorical-analysis.md

 The pace of automation is accelerating and it’s already costing people their jobs.
 Cashiers have been replaced by self-checkout counters, factory workers with robotic arms.
-In the next decade or so, self-driving cars are poised to replace the 4m workers in the US, roughly 3 percent of the labour force.
+In the next decade or so, self-driving cars are poised to replace the 4 million workers in the US, roughly 3 percent of the labour force.
 We must confront the problem of how we deal with the unemployment created by automation.
 To do this, Bill Gates has proposed that the US government taxing the use of automation in companies, to help pay for retraining employees .
-(Morris, D., 2017)
+(Morris, 2017)

 In this vein, our group's proposal is that "Should the US Government Tax automation".
 I will take a negative stance, arguing against the proposal.